Water Quality Problems

 Lake and river water quality pollution problems and their solutions begin on the land, and this is where we focus our efforts.
 Runoff carries pollutants into the nearest waterway – and these pollutants continue to flow downstream.
 Such pollutants include sediments, nutrients, bacteria, pesticides, toxic metals, and exotic invasive species.

 These inputs are harming our lakes.
 The symptoms we see today include algae blooms, invasive weeds, muddy water, bacteria, nuisance swans and geese, and the decline of fisheries.
+When these stressors combine, lakes lose oxygen and slowly fill in from decaying matter, essentially killing the lake.

 In addition, a new threat, which we are watching closely, is the spread of toxic bluegreen algae.
 This toxin is a potential health risk to pets, livestock, and humans.
 Some Indiana lakes have even been closed for swimming due to these algal toxins.